discordjs/guide/guide/miscellaneous/making-an-eval-command.md

 ### Object to String representation

-We can convert object to string representation by using an in-built Node.js module - `util`.
-Specifically, `util#inspect()` So what is `util#inspect`? `util.inspect()` method returns a string representation of object that is intended for debugging.
+We can convert an object to string representation by using an in-built Node.js module - `util`.
+Specifically, `util#inspect()`
+So what is `util#inspect`?
+The `util.inspect()` method returns a string representation of an object that is intended for debugging.
 Read more on [Node.js API Docs](https://nodejs.org/api/util.html#util_util_inspect_object_options).

 First, requiring the `util` module, however, we just need the inspect module, so we will simply destruct it from the module.